Community Farm Land Trust

 Former Owner of Motion in Balance Studio

-She enjoys backyard gardening, backpacking, cooking fresh food, open water swimming, and biking.
+Rachel enjoys backyard gardening, backpacking, cooking fresh food, open water swimming, and biking.

 I was an environmental regulator for 30 years.
 One of my positions had me working on limiting agricultural pesticide/herbicide applications for salmon protection.
 I became very active in promoting organic and small, family-run farming as a way to protect water quality and the quality of life.
 I appreciate fresh, locally grown food and am passionate about food access issues.